shasankp000/PySQL/README.md

 # Note to all users
  >Requirements.txt does not install mariadb connector by defualt as its installation varies on windows and linux.
 Use install_mariadb from within PySQL shell.

- >Json config file is auto-generated on first-time run
+ >Json config file is auto-generated on first-time run.

+ >After installation of mariadb on termux, just run mariadb and do CREATE USER "username"@"localhost" IDENTIFIED BY "PASSWORD"; (works on mysql as well, all            platforms)

+ >Also GRANT ALL PRIVILEGES ON *.* TO 'user1'@localhost IDENTIFIED BY 'password1'; as well (works on mysql as well, all platforms)